eng-ibrahimkamel/EM-seq/README_SLURM.md

 3. Check Slurm job status with `squeue` and `sacct`
 4. Review Slurm job logs in the output directory
 5. Ensure that the Slurm daemons are running properly
+6. If you see "Memory specification can not be satisfied" errors, check the memory limits in your Slurm cluster and adjust the memory settings in `nextflow.config` accordingly

 For Docker-based Slurm, see the documentation in the `slurm-docker-cluster` directory.